 Florida Real Estate Help

 In order to be valid and effective, a Lady Bird deed must meet all of the requirements under Florida law.
 While it is an option for those wishing to avoid probate it does not solve all of the issues that come with a life estate deed.
 For these reasons, a knowledgeable Orlando wills, trusts and probate attorney should be contacted if you or someone you know has questions about Lady Bird deeds or any other real estate matters.
 The legal professionals at Bogin, Munns & Munns handled all matters relating to estate planning for clients across central Florida.
-Click here today to schedule your initial consultation.
+Schedule your initial consultation.